molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 ### tableName

 Will be the name of the table.
-Must start with one of a-zAZ followed by zero or more of \_a-zAZ1-3.
+Must start with one of a-zAZ followed by zero or more of a-zA-Z0-9_.
 Maximum length 31 characters.
 If you leave columnName empty then all other settings will apply to the table instead of the column.
+N.B. in the user interface a user friendly label is generated converting 'camelCase' into 'Sentence case'.
+E.g.
+'variableMappings' becomes 'Variable mappings' and 'VCFtools' becomes 'VCF tools'.

 ### columnName

 Will be the name of the column.
 Must be unique per tableName.
-Must start with one of a-zAZ followed by zero or more of \_ a-zAZ1-3.
+Must start with one of a-zA-Z followed by zero or more of a-zA-Z0-9_.
 Maximum length 31 characters.
-Default value: empty
+Default value: empty.
+Also columnName will be shown in user interface using friendly Sentence case, see tableName.

 ### columnType